Rachel Garcia: Senior year

 Garcia missed the first month of the 2021 season due to an injury.
 She then won 16 consecutive decisions for a 25-game winning streak dating back to the 2019 season.
 She finished the regular season with an undefeated 14–0 record, a nation-leading 0.60 ERA, two saves and 124 strikeouts in 94 innings.
 She also ranked third in the Pac-12 with a .504 on-base percentage, and fourth with a .756 slugging percentage, while launching a conference-high seven home runs in Pac-12 play.
 She finished the year with an 18–3 record, with seven shutouts, 183 strikeouts and 29 walks in 136 1/3 innings.

 Garcia ended the year with a return to the Women's College World Series for the fourth consecutive year, where UCLA was eliminated by Oklahoma.
 During the game she posted seven strikeouts, two hits, and drove in all the Bruins runs by hitting a home run in her final appearance.
 Following an outstanding season, she was named NFCA National Player of the Year, Pac-12 Player of the Year for the third consecutive year, D1Softball two-way player of the year, first-team all Pac-12, and a first-team All-American.
 She also was named a finalist for the USA Softball Collegiate Player of the Year, and won the Senior CLASS Award, Honda Sports Award for softball, and named Honda-Broderick Cup winner, becoming the first athlete to win back-to-back honors outright.

 Professional career

 On January 29, 2025, Garcia was drafted fourth overall by the Volts in the inaugural Athletes Unlimited Softball League draft.
 On June 7, 2025, Garcia pitched the first complete game in AUSL history, allowing one run on four hits, with eight strikeouts.

 International career

 Garcia returned to UCLA for her final collegiate year before joining the United States women's national softball team prior to the rescheduled Olympics in July, 2021.
 She represented Team USA at the 2020 Summer Olympics, where she made two appearances as a pinch-hitter in six games and won a silver medal.
 On August 31, 2023, Garcia was named to the U.S. women's national team for the 2023 Pan American Games.

 Garcia represented the United States at the 2024 Women's Softball World Cup and won a silver medal.
+On August 3, 2026, she won a gold medal representing the United States at the USA Softball International Cup.